cloudfoundry/java-buildpack/docs/framework-app_dynamics_agent.md

 | Name | Description
 | ---- | -----------
+| `default_application_name` | This is not provided by default but can be added to specify the application name in the AppDynamics dashboard.
+This can be overridden with an `application-name` entry in the credentials payload.
 | `default_tier_name` | The default tier name for this application in the AppDynamics dashboard.
 This can be overridden with a `tier-name` entry in the credentials payload.
+| `default_node_name` | The default node name for this application in the AppDynamics dashboard.
+The default value is an expression that will be evaluated based on the `instance_index` of the application.
+This can be overridden with a `node-name` entry in the credentials payload.
 | `repository_root` | The URL of the AppDynamics repository index ([details][repositories]).
 | `version` | The version of AppDynamics to use.
 Candidate versions can be found in [this listing][].